asachs01/itglue-superops-migrator/README.md

 - 🛡️ **Error Recovery**: Automatic retry with exponential backoff for transient failures
 - 📈 **Detailed Reporting**: Migration statistics and audit trails

-## Project Status

-✅ **Production Ready** - Successfully migrated 638+ documents in production environment.

-This tool has been tested and proven in production, successfully migrating large document collections from ITGlue to SuperOps.ai.
-The migration process handles complex HTML documents, preserves formatting, and maintains document relationships.

 ## Architecture

 ```